 In-Person Assistance: See the information above regarding this.

 Online Services: For the most efficient tax and motor vehicle service, please use online services.

 New business registration (tax licenses): OneStop Business Registration

 Vehicle registration renewal: RenewalExpress

-The Tax Commission will hold all appeal events scheduled through the end of August 2020 via teleconference only.
-We will not accomodate individuals appearing in person during this time period.
+Due to transmission risks of COVID-19, until further notice, the Tax Commission will hold all appeal events via teleconference only.
+We cannot accommodate individuals appearing in person during this time period.
 If you have questions on how to proceed with a telephone hearing please call 801 297-2282.
 To appear by telephone, call 15 minutes prior to the event at 801 297-2282 for further instructions.

 If you have questions regarding your federal economic impact payments from the IRS, please go to irs.gov for information.
 These payments are from the federal government, not the State of Utah.